 - Share an essay or any topic of your choice.
 It can be one you’ve already written, one that responds to a different prompt, or one of your own design.

-The Additional Information section of the Common App is where you can explain circumstances, such as disciplinary actions or an inconsistent academic record, or example), that have not been discussed at length in any other section of the Common App.
+The Additional Information section of the Common App is where you can explain circumstances, such as disciplinary actions or an inconsistent academic record.
+Use this section as a place to share anything you have not shared in any other section of the Common App.

-Also, new this year, the Common App is adding a COVID-19 question, where you can discuss the impact the virus has had on your life.
-I recently wrote a blog post that gives guidance on how to answer the question and includes a sample response.
+Also, you can answer the COVID-19 question to discuss the impact the virus has had on your life.
+Read this blog post that gives guidance on how to answer the question and includes a sample response.

 This section of the Common App is required by some colleges to inform them about courses you have taken in high school.
 If you add a college that requires this section, you will need to have a copy of your transcript(s) available.